-Being gay doesn’t mean you’re immoral
+Being gay doesn’t mean you’re immoral,

 Supreme Court rules in judge’s case